-- ☐ An appraiser's report (whether or not the appraiser is licensed or certified), including the estimate or opinion of the property's value - ☐ A document your staff prepares that assigns value to the property
+- ☐ An appraiser's report (whether or not the appraiser is licensed or certified), including the appraiser's estimate of the property's value or opinion of value. - A document your staff prepares that assigns value to the property

 Implementation Tip: Most first mortgage creditors already provide appraisals to applicants.
 If you are not also sharing other written valuations, you will need to update your systems to do so.
 You may also find it useful to review your loan application and underwriting process to identify other written valuations that are developed in connection with first mortgage applications.